Evolution of The Wildcat Sanctuary – how the sanctuary began

 So I did.

 It began on two small acres in a suburb of Atlanta, then moved to five acres in the country.
+In the beginning, we purchased some cats trying to save them.
+But soon realized giving the “bad guys” any money at all was only contributing to the problem.
 Running a nonprofit was harder than I thought, so I moved back to my roots in Minnesota bringing our 10 cats to 10 new acres.
 After a zoning dispute over a geriatric tiger I rescued named Meme, we moved north to 40 plush acres in Sandstone, MN where we reside today.

 For the first several years, I worked both a full-time job and also ran the sanctuary.
 I received no salary from the sanctuary and invested tens of thousands of dollars of my own money to build habitats and care for the animals.
 This is because it was, and still is, a labor of love.